anthonyshibitov/golden-hour/README.md

 - [ ] Format and send to https://sunrise-sunset.org/api API to calculates times

+- [ ] Need lat/long to timezone API to calculate how to convert UTC to local, including daylight savings if applicable

 - [ ] Ensure website is responsive on mobile

 - [ ] If times is past sunset, change background to a night theme (dark purple / gray)